PeerMeHQ/know/features/quests.md

 ## Overview and Concept of Quests

-"Quests", also referred to as "DAO Bounties", are tasks or projects assigned within a Teams.
+"Quests", also referred to as "Bounties", are tasks or projects assigned within a Team.
 This feature is designed to manage, assign, and incentivize tasks, encouraging active participation and the execution of successful proposals in the Teams's community.

 By setting up a Quest, the Teams can incentivize the successful completion of tasks, leveraging the collective skills and efforts of its members.
 It's the decentralization of work and how we envision you **to earn a sustainable living in the Metaverse**.